Here we go again

 My plan on coming home yesterday evening was to post a cute little blog on the minor chaos that falling leaves create every autumn in Paris.
 Then I was going to go to bed early so we could get our 9h00 train this morning to Berlin.

-Instead we sat numbly in front of the television, exactly as we had 10 months earlier during the Charlie Hebdo and Hypercacher shootings (again, just before a departure for Berlin).
-Instead of falling leaves we saw fallen bodies.
-We listened to shots as the Bataclan was stormed and tried to register the ballooning death toll.
+Instead we sat numbly in front of the television, exactly as we had 10 months earlier during the Charlie Hebdo and Hypercacher shootings (also just before a departure for Berlin) in January.

 Here we go again.